TorresChristian1/TorresChristian1.github.io/README.md

 - I added a few sections into index.html file.
 - I did a full html overwrite on margin, padding, and border of the html file, and each section with some with id and classes.
 - I commented out the alert function in the script.js file.

+## Build 0.0.3

+- rearranged the section id's to be in the correct order.

+- the class temptext added numbers to make color coordination for each section on the index html.